10up/ElasticPress/README.md

 Improve user search performance and relevancy.

-## `WP_Query` and the ElasticPress Query Integration
+## ElasticPress `Indexables`

+In ElasticPress 3.0, we’ve introduced the concept of Indexables.
+In the past, ElasticPress integrated with WordPress’ WP_Query API, which enabled redirection of WP_Query queries through Elasticsearch instead of MySQL.
+Indexables takes this a step further, enabling indexing, search, and queries on any queryable object in WordPress.

+As of 3.0, ElasticPress ships with two built-in Indexables: Posts and Users.
+The Posts Indexable roughly corresponds to the previous WP_Query integration, and the Users Indexable adds support for [WP_User_Query](http://codex.wordpress.org/Class_Reference/WP_User_Query) in ElasticPress.
+Future versions of ElasticPress will include additional WordPress APIs (such as [WP_Comment_Query](http://codex.wordpress.org/Class_Reference/WP_Comment_Query)), and you can also create your own custom Indexables by extending the Indexable class.

 ElasticPress integrates with `WP_Query` if the `ep_integrate` parameter is passed (see below) to the query object.
 If the search feature is activated (which it is by default), all queries with the `s` parameter will be integrated with as well.
-ElasticPress converts `WP_Query` arguments to Elasticsearch readable queries.
-Supported `WP_Query` parameters are listed and explained below.
-ElasticPress also adds some extra `WP_query` arguments for extra functionality.
+ElasticPress converts `WP_Query` and `WP_User_Query` arguments to Elasticsearch readable queries.
+Supported `WP_Query` and `WP_User_Query` parameters are listed and explained below.
+ElasticPress also adds some extra `WP_Query` arguments for extra functionality.

 ### Supported WP_Query Parameters